bra1nDump/ai-task-vscode/docs/use-cases-and-direction.md

 - No need to find the files and actually comment them with bread to include them for consideration
 - Assemble the task in one place

+# Documenting findings during a day of development

+Its tedious but very useful to write out things that worked and thigs that did not and why.
+Sometimes we don't get to this part + its annoying.
+Would be nice if we can collect what we are troubleshooting and be prompted to add auto-log entry for the day and maybe something to the readme file as well.

+# [Later] Bootstrapping a new feature across multiple files potentially creating new files

-# [50% addressable with a small modification to the prompt + application algorithm] Bootstrapping a new feature across multiple files potentially creating new files
+[50% addressable with a small modification to the prompt + application algorithm]

 ## Primitives required